zdanek/maverick/manifests/puppet-modules/nodejs/README.md

 repository.
 If using an operating system of the Debian-based family, you will need to ensure that `puppetlabs-apt` version 4.4.0 or above is installed.

-If using CentOS/RHEL 6/7 and you wish to install Node.js from EPEL rather than from the NodeSource repository, you will need to ensure `stahnma-epel` is installed and is applied before this module.
+If using CentOS/RHEL 7 and you wish to install Node.js from EPEL rather than from the NodeSource repository, you will need to ensure `puppet-epel` is installed and is applied before this module.

 If using Gentoo, you will need to ensure `gentoo-portage` is installed.